Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Nonbossy Mechanisms

 \paragraph{Deterministic vs.\ randomized mechanisms.} We do not explicitly distinguish between deterministic and randomized mechanisms, as randomization can be captured by extending the outcome space to include all convex combinations of outcomes.
 Nevertheless, we remark that nonbossiness is generally easy to achieve with randomization: for example, when each $\cV_i = \bR_+$ and each $\cO_i = [0, 1]$ (which correspond to single-parameter environments), a mechanism $(f, p)$ is nonbossy as long as each $f_i(v_i, v_{-i})$ is strictly monotone in $v_i$.
-On the other hand, recall that Myerson's characterization \citep{myerson1981optimal} states that any IC mechanism in single-parameter environments must be weakly monotone.
-Therefore, one can easily adapt any IC mechanism to be also nonbossy with negligible loss in the following way: run the original IC mechanism with probability $1 - \eps$, and any strictly monotone IC mechanism with probability $\eps$, where $\eps > 0$ is arbitrarily small.
-In light of this, we focus on deterministic mechanisms in the rest of the paper: for example, we consider $\cO_i = \{0, 1\}$ rather than $[0, 1]$ in single parameter environments.
+On the other hand, recall that Myerson's characterization \citep{myerson1981optimal} states that any PIC mechanism in single-parameter environments must be weakly monotone.
+Therefore, one can easily adapt any PIC mechanism to be also nonbossy with negligible loss in the following way: run the original PIC mechanism with probability $1 - \eps$, and any strictly monotone PIC mechanism with probability $\eps$, where $\eps > 0$ is arbitrarily small.
+In light of this, we focus on deterministic mechanisms in the rest of the paper: for example, we consider $\cO_i = \{0, 1\}$ rather than $[0, 1]$ in single-parameter environments.